gbv/beaconspec/beacon.md

 # Meta fields

 A BEACON dump SHOULD be annotated with a set of meta fields.
 Each meta field is identified by its name, build of lowercase letters `a-z`.
+In [BEACON text format](#beacon-text-format), meta field names are case insensitive and SHOULD be given in uppercase letters.

-Valid fields are listed in the following.
+Valid meta fields are listed in the following.
 Additional meta fields, not defined in this specification SHOULD be ignored.
 All meta field values MUST be normalized Unicode strings [](#whitespace-normalization).
 Meta fields with the empty string as field value MUST be ignored.

 ## prefix